 Retaking the LSAT can be a big—and tricky—decision.
 Fortunately, Jon and Dave are here to help you make the right one.
-Listen in as they discuss precisely what it takes to justify a retake, outlining five key scenarios where a retake is the correct call.
+They discuss what it takes to justify a retake, outlining five key scenarios where a retake is the correct call.
 With that comes talk of rolling admissions and “late” applications, incomplete apps, waitlists, and even scholarships!
-They wrap up by looking at things from the other side: what might prevent a retake as you weigh the pros and cons.
+They wrap up by looking at things from the other side.
+What might prevent a retake as you weigh the pros and cons?

-0:00 to 5:21: Jon and Dave kick things off with a discussion of what they’re drinking and why, and give a brief rundown of this episode’s theme song (which you can, and should, check out here).
+0:00 – Intro.
+Jon and Dave kick things off with a discussion of what they’re drinking and why, and give a brief rundown of this episode’s theme song.
 Dave also talks briefly about some enviable, or at least unusual, Napa Valley weather of late, as seen in this pic (courtesy of Amanda Killoran).

-5:22 to 11:34: Talk momentarily turns to the past weekend’s snooze of a Super Bowl, the victorious Patriots, and the GOAT Tom Brady and his killer mindset.
-It just so happens Dave wrote a fantastic article about Tom’s mentality that’s well worth a read.
+5:22 – Talk momentarily turns to the past weekend’s snooze of a Super Bowl, the victorious Patriots, and the GOAT Tom Brady and his killer mindset.
+Check out Dave’s fantastic article about Tom’s mentality that’s well worth a read.

-11:35 to 13:01: The (uneventful) week in the LSAT world, where we touch on the January score release and the March LSAT enrollment deadline.
+11:35 – The (uneventful) week in the LSAT world.
+Dave and Jon touch on the January score release and the March LSAT enrollment deadline.

 (Note: there’s a talk of negotiating financials with better numbers late in this section that’s also discussed in a blog post, and that you’d be well-served to read)